cmalek/munchkin-gpt/README.md

 Realistically, training either `shakespeare` or `openwebtext` on your commodity computer will take days upon days.
-Andrej Karpathy said that the `openwebtext` training took around 4 days distributed across 8 nVidia A100s, which is way, way more powerful than anything us mortals have access to.
+Andrej Karpathy said that the `openwebtext` training took around 4 days distributed across 8 nVidia A100s, which is way, way more powerful than anything we mortals have access to.

 `shakespeare-char` is much more manageable and can be trained on commodity hardware in about few hours or so, so we'll train that one.